-^{}The authors would like to thank Alex Chudik, Bernard Fingleton, Matthew Kahn, Harry Kelejian, Ron Smith, Cynthia Fan Yang, Herman van Dijk (Co-editor) and four anonymous referees for valuable comments and suggestions.
+^{}The authors would like to thank Alex Chudik, Bernard Fingleton, Harry Kelejian, Matt Kahn, Ron Smith, Cynthia Fan Yang, Herman van Dijk (Co-editor), four anonymous referees and participants at the following conferences: 2015 (EC2) conference: on Theory and Practice of Spatial Econometrics, Edinburgh, UK, 2015 conference on Endogenous Financial Networks and Equilibrium Dynamics: Addressing Challenges of Financial Stability and Monetary Policy, Bank of France, Paris, France, 2016 SEA conference, Rome, Italy, 2018 conference on Housing, Urban Development, and the Macroeconomy, USC, California, U.S., 2018 Billfest conference, Melbourne, Australia, 2018 ESAM conference, Auckland, New Zealand, 2019 IAAE conference, Nicosia, Cyprus, 2019 XIII World SEA-NARSC conference, Pittsburg, U.S. for valuable comments and suggestions.
 Financial support under ESRC Grant ES/I031626/1 is also gratefully acknowledged.
 All errors and omissions are our own.
 The scientific output expressed does not imply a policy position of the European Commission.
 Neither the European Commission nor any person acting on behalf of the Commission is responsible for the use which might be made of this paper.
-A preliminary version of this paper appeared under the title 'Quasi-maximum likelihood estimation of spatial models with heterogeneous coefficients', CESifo Working Paper No.5428.
-This paper is a substantially revised version and supersedes Aquaro et al. (2015).